 Jeff Boynton was originally employed by the City of La Mirada in 2001.
 Prior to his appointment as City Manager in September 2013, he served the City of La Mirada in various capacities including Deputy City Manager, Assistant to the City Manager and Administrative Analyst in the Public Safety Department.
 Earlier in his career in municipal government, Mr. Boynton held positions with the cities of Cypress and Lakewood.

 As Deputy City Manager, Mr. Boynton was involved in administration and budgeting for the City’s Community Development and Public Works Departments.
 He has also been involved in numerous other City programs including, communications, community improvement projects, economic development, emergency preparedness, intergovernmental relations, legislative affairs, public information, public safety, redevelopment, risk management, and special projects.
-He also prepared periodic reports for the City Council analyzing the challenges and opportunities facing each of the City’s departments.
+He also prepared reports for the City Council analyzing the challenges and opportunities facing each of the City’s departments.